sdbs-uni-p/vldb-dbms-live-patching/plotting/plot/README.md

 - The file `INPUT_BASE_DIRECTORY` specifies the directory in which all experiment result directories are stored.
 - The file `OUTPUT_DIRECTORY` specifies the directory in which the resulting plots should be stored.

-## Arxiv
+## arXiv
-All scripts with an `arxiv-` prefix are plotting scripts for the arxiv version of the paper.
+Scripts prefixed with `arxiv-` are dedicated to generating plots for the arXiv version of the paper.
+These plots are larger and display all patch IDs for enhanced readability.